davidainslie/play-scala-mybatis-kissthinker/README.md

 And again, it's almost identical to our previous hardcoded implementation.

 Finally onto some refactoring.
-We shall now bring in MyBatis.
+We shall now bring in MyBatis by starting, as usual, with an example: